LittlePuny/Endless-Legend-Civilizations/README.md

 ### v0.2.1
 Some prefered victory types are changed

 Necrophage:
 - Removed food buff/debuff from Necrophage as they didn't add a lot to their gameplay.
 - Increased Necrophage at war bonus to 15%.
 - Removed annexed city restriction form Feeding Pits.
-- Made Necrodrone a replacement for Pikemen instead of Scout .
+- Made Necrodrone a replacement for Pikemen instead of Scout.

 Ardent Mages:
 - Gains 3 great persons when entering different eras now.
 - 10% strength within 2 tiles of great improvement added.
 - Added Ateshi Zealot as Canon replacement.
 - Nonmechanical changes to reduce pillar related stuff showing up on nation screen.

 Roving Clans:
 - Setseke slightly cheaper and gives 1 pop to random city.

 Kapaku:
 - Added Geomancer as Gatling Gun replacement.